ShenzheZhu/MCP-Universe/README.md

 Before running benchmark evaluations, ensure you have completed the [Getting Started](#getting-started) section and have the following:

-- Python 3.10 or higher
+- Python: Version 3.10 or higher
+- Docker: Installed and available in your environment
 - All required dependencies installed via `pip install -r requirements.txt`
 - Active virtual environment
 - Appropriate API access for the services you intend to evaluate